On this page

 Tracheal cancer is more common in people over the age of 60.
 It is more common in men than in women.

-The trachea is the tube that connects your mouth and nose to your lungs.
-It divides into two tubes, called the right and the left bronchus, where it joins to each lung.
-Air passes through the trachea to go in and out of the lungs as you breathe.
+The windpipe (trachea) is the tube that connects the mouth and nose to the lungs.
+It splits into two tubes (the right and the left bronchus).
+The right bronchus joins the right lung and the left bronchus joins the left lung.
+Air passes through the trachea and goes in and out of your lungs as you breathe.

-The trachea is in front of your oesophagus (gullet), which is the tube that food goes down.
-The trachea is about 10–16cm (5–7in) long.
+The trachea is in front of the gullet (oesophagus), which is the tube that food goes down.
+The trachea is about 10 to 16cm (5 to 7in) long.
 It is made up of rings of tough, fibrous tissue (cartilage).
 You can feel these if you touch the front of your neck.

 The most common symptoms of tracheal cancer are:

-These symptoms can be caused by other conditions, but it’s important to have them checked by your doctor.
+These symptoms can be caused by other conditions, but it is important to have them checked by your doctor.

-You usually start by seeing your GP.
-If they are unsure what the problem is, or think your symptoms could be caused by cancer, they will refer you to a hospital specialist.
+If you have symptoms of tracheal cancer, you usually start by seeing your GP.
+If they are unsure what the problem is, or think your symptoms could be caused by cancer, they may:

 Lung function tests